Future of the Royal Air Force: Combat Air Strategy and Team Tempest

-At the 2018 Farnborough Airshow, UK Defence Secretary Gavin Williamson announced Team Tempest, a joint program office consisting of government divisions alongside BAE Systems, Leonardo S.p.A., MBDA and Rolls-Royce would be developing a new design of fighter aircraft with £2 billion STG (US$2.6 billion) in funding, by 2025.
+At the 2018 Farnborough Airshow, UK Defence Secretary Gavin Williamson announced Team Tempest, a joint program office consisting of government divisions alongside BAE Systems, Leonardo S.p.A., MBDA and Rolls-Royce that would be developing a new design of fighter aircraft with £2 billion (US$2.6 billion) in funding, by 2025.
 This will develop new technologies and means of production under the Future Combat Air System Technology Initiative (FCAS TI).
-It is likely to involve technology from Italy and Sweden using Gripen E, and is also likely to leverage on the UK's Typhoon experience.
+In December 2022, the United Kingdom, Japan and Italy announced that they would merge their sixth-generation fighter projects forming the Global Combat Air Programme, with the fighter entering service from 2035.